timescale/docs/api/add_data_node.md

 ### Sample usage

-Let's assume that you have an existing hypertable `conditions` and want to use `time` as the time partitioning column.
+If you have an existing hypertable `conditions` and want to use `time` as the time partitioning column.
 You also want to distribute the chunks of the hypertable on two data nodes `dn1.example.com` and `dn2.example.com`:

 ```sql